MichelleDuda/dg-student-ordering-system/README.md

 The colour scheme for this website is mainly shades of black and white with the color mainly coming from the food photos.
 The black and white colour scheme conveys a sense of professionalism and cleanliness, which are important qualities for a catering company.
 Also, by reserving the more vibrant colours on the site for the photos of the food and the navigation buttons, it allows for easy recongition of important buttons for the user experience and allows the food to stand out better and impress potential clients.

 ### Fonts
-Google Fonts was used to import the Roboto and Lato fonts.
-These were chosen as they complement each other well and have a professional appearance.
+Google Fonts was used to import the Roboto and Oswald fonts.
+These were chosen as they complement each other well and have a youthful yet professional appearance.

 ### Background Image
 A background image is used across all pages of the site for consistency.
 It is meant to simulate a marble countertop.

 ### Wireframes

 The  wireframes were created in Balsamiq to outline the basic structure of the site.
 These wireframes were kept simple, reflecting a clean professional minimalist design approach.

 <details><summary>Home Page</summary>
 <img src="static/documentation/wireframes/index.html.png">